 Banten Batik materials and clothes consumers will recognize the pattern as equivalent to historical stories that include philosophy (full of meaning) in their patterns, providing them with an intellectual meaning.

 In the beginning, the project took part in many studies about how to use regional specializations in the design of government buildings and how to make the cultural city of Banten more environmentally friendly, which has worked well before.

-The study of historical objects from archaeologists' excavations (excavations) inspires them to achieve the goals of developing a cultured city in order to fill the contemporary dimension for pre-planning the construction of the Banten Pavilion in TMII and the design of a typical Banten traditional house, as well as to revitalize the arrangement of building materials.
+The study of historical objects from archaeologists' excavations (excavations) inspires them to achieve the goals of developing a cultured city to fill the contemporary dimension for pre-planning the construction of the Banten Pavilion in TMII and the design of a typical Banten traditional house, as well as to revitalize the arrangement of building materials.

-Banten Province has a long and illustrious history
+Banten Province has a long and illustrious history.

 It is the variety of decorations that originated from the Terwengkal Atefact in the 17th century that has attracted the attention of Terwengkal researchers, who are particularly interested in Banten's geometry, which is the essence of new art, which means Mukarnas, which means harmony, and moving on from there.

 A rich vein of prospective archaeological sources in Banten may be found in the decorative diversity tied to the building, representing the intellectual history of Banten's past.

 As a departure from the local wisdom that has been buried deep within the ruins of Banten's former center of Islamic glory, various ancient objects that have been engraved with unique decorations are used to create creations that are meant to be passed down to our children and grandchildren in the land of Banten.